-The following table describes the fees and expenses you may pay if you buy and hold shares of the Fund.
+The following table describes the fees and expenses you may pay if you buy, hold and sell shares of the Fund.
 The table and Example below do not include the brokerage commissions or bid-ask spread that you may pay when purchasing or selling shares of the Fund.